wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

       # filebeat test output

-The response should look as follows:
+An example response should look as follows:

 .. code-block:: none
              :class: output